About CGC

 The Chippewa Garden Club is a member of the Cleveland District of the Garden Club of Ohio; the Central Atlantic Region of the State Garden Clubs, Inc., National Garden Clubs, Inc. and Cleveland Botanical Gardens (now Holden Forests and Gardens).

-- Finance – Lynne Evans
+• Finance – Mary Jane Maloney and Lynne Evans

 Our Affiliations: